folio-org/okapi/doc/guide.md

 ```
 The id is what we will be using to refer to this module later.

+The module provides two interfaces: `test-basic`, which is its main reason of
+existing, and a special interface called `_tenant` - note the underscore.
+That
+indicates that this is a "system" interface, something Okapi will call when
+the module gets enabled for a tenant (and disabled too).
+This is where the
+module may do all sort of setting up tasks, like initializing a database for
+this tenant.

+The module could also require some interfaces to be present, but since this is
+the first module we add, we don't require anything else.

 The routingEntries indicate that the module is interested in GET and POST
 requests to the /testb path and nothing else, and that the module is supposed
 to provide a full response.
 The level is used to to specify the order in which
 the request will be sent to multiple modules, as will be seen later.
+Note that
+the `_tenant` interface is not listed here at all, calls to system interfaces
+do not go through the regular proxy routing tables at all.

 We will come back to the permission things later, when we look at the auth
 module.